reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 Do you see a gap in the Pacbio coverage?

 Aha!
-If we have a weird looking Hi-C HeatMap and NO reads cross that regiong, I bet you that this is a miss-assembly!!
+If you have a weird looking Hi-C HeatMap and NO reads crossing that regiong, I bet you that this is a miss-assembly!!
 Don't you? :wink: